fenago/ai-techniquest-practice/Instructions/Exercises/07-custom-vision-image-classification(legacy).md

 ```

 6. View the label (tag) and probability scores for each prediction.
 You can view the images in the **test-images** folder to verify that the model has classified them correctly.

-## More information

-For more information about image classification with the Custom Vision service, see the [Custom Vision documentation](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/).